jkmetko/webcrawler/README.md

 copy files from {confs}/regex-urlfilter.txt to {NUTCH_home}/conf
 Change domain/s to that/those in seeds.txt

-!NOTE - some file extensions are deprecated.
+<strong>!NOTE</strong> - some file extensions are deprecated.
 Feel free to change them.

 7) Copy files from {conf}/Nutch to {NUTCH_home}/conf/schema.xml